preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users-75/index.rst

-Users - Omnia 7.5
+Users in Omnia 7.5
 =============================================

+**Work on this page is just started.
+Will be finished soon.**

-This pages describes the options in Omnia 7.5.
-For information on the options for Omnia 7.0 and 7.1, see this page: (link to be added).
+This pages describes the tenant options for Users in Omnia 7.5.
+For information on the options for Omnia 7.0 and 7.1, see this page: :doc:`Users in Omnia 7.0 and 7.1 </admin-settings/tenant-settings/user-management/users/index>`

+Also note that in Omnia 7.5 options for User management are available in each business profile, see: :doc:`Users management options for business profiles </admin-settings/business-group-settings/user-management-bp/index>`

 Two lists are available here; ALL USERS and DELETED USERS.